GerardWassink/elevator.py/README.md

 This Python program, **`elevator.py`**, controls a model of an elevator with four floors using a Raspberry Pi.

 ## History
 I have been interested in the principals of controlling elevators for a long time, without studying the subject.
 A while ago I decided to just go forth and build me a model that I then could control with my Raspberry Pi.
-The initial result is here in this repository.
+The result is here in this repository.

 At this moment (January 1, 2017) It is working reliably.